andwilson/josh-meets-computer/src/pages/object-detection-from-resnet34-model/index.md

 Deep Learning models are very prone to overfitting.
 The numerous layers lead to an enormous amount of parameters that tune themselves to map inputs to outputs, and the high dimensionality of these deep models can easily lead to poor generalization on unseen data.
 The best way to fight overfitting is to get more data: a larger distribution of samples that represent the chosen ground truth labels.
 If you don't have access to more samples, the second best way is to aritifically make some.
 Maybe a cat is a cat whether it's red or grey or white?
 If you just have a white picture of a cat, maybe make a couple samples of different colors.
 If a cat is looking left, it's still a cat if it looks right, so maybe flip the image.

-To increase the robustness of the model we're traingin here, we will inforporate a lot of augmentation tactics to each image. sample images are rotated slightly, flipped and get some lighting adjusments.
+To increase the robustness of the model we're training here, we will incorporate a lot of augmentation tactics to each image. sample images are rotated slightly, flipped and get some lighting adjusments.

 One implementation detail: When an image is translated or rotated, the bounding box labels need to also be adjusted in the same way so the bounding box ground truth still overlaps the objects.